SenseNet/sncom-resources/_docs/tutorials/how-to-create-a-custom-action.md

 In this sample we do not use any predefined application as in the previous section.
 To provide a simple client action you need to create a content of the type _Application_.
 Please follow the steps below:

 - Navigate to _/Root/Sites/Default_Site/NewsDemo/(apps)/Article_
-- Create an _Application_ with the folowing properties
+- Create an _Application_ with the following properties
     - **Name**: Hello
     - **Scenario**: ListItem
     - **ActionTypeName**: HelloClientAction